digital-asset/daml/docs/source/app-dev/app-arch.rst

 **State-driven** applications build up a real-time view of the ledger state by reading events and recording contract create and archive events.
 They then generate commands based on a given state, not just single events.

-Examples of these are automation and interactive applications that let a user or code react to complex state on the ledger (e.g. the DA Navigator tool).
+Examples of these are automation and interactive applications that let a user or code react to complex state on the ledger (e.g. the Navigator tool).

 Which approach to take
 ======================